supahgreg/cf-for-k8s/docs/deploy.md

    ...
    ```

-1. Configure DNS on your IaaS provider to point the wildcard subdomain of your system domain and the wildcard subdomain of all apps domains to point to external IP of the Istio Ingress Gateway service.
+1. Configure DNS on your IaaS provider to point the wildcard subdomain of your system domain (`system_domain`) and the wildcard subdomain of all app domains (`app_domains`) to the external IP of the Istio Ingress Gateway service.
 You can retrieve the external IP of this service by running:

    ```console
    kubectl get svc -n istio-system istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[*].ip}'
    ```

-   OR in certain environments, the external ip may be surfaced as a hostname instead.
+   OR in certain environments, the external IP may be surfaced as a hostname instead.
 In that case use:

    ```console
    kubectl get svc -n istio-system istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[*].hostname}'